rosshamish/rosshamish.github.io/_posts/2014-11-27-concurrent-schedule-generation.markdown

 ---
 layout: post
-title:  "Concurrent Schedule Generation"
+title:  "Finding optimal university schedules"
-categories: python threading multiprocessing winston classtime
+tags: python threading multiprocessing winston classtime

+published: false
 ---

-> Pulled from an issue thread on my current project, Winston.
+OLDPOST
+---

-So, the multiprocessing approach seems to affect performance based on two factors: the working set size and the number of worker processes used.
+The multiprocessing approach seemed to affect performance based on two factors: the working set size and the number of worker processes used.
 I did some good 'ol research to look for an optimal combination of the two.

 > **working set size:** the number of "best" schedules which are kept around at any one time.
 A larger working set means less chance of mistakenly discarding a potentially great schedule.